lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     As already seen in previous tutorials,
     and with the important exception of *pair_coeff 1 5*,
     only pairwise interaction between atoms of
-    identical types were assigned.
+    identical types was assigned.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical
     average: :math:`\epsilon_{ij} = (\epsilon_{ii} + \epsilon_{jj})/2`,